Stelthshield/COP4331_Spring2019_Group4/sprint2/architecture.md

 - The front end of the application will use React.js to render pages
 - Aside from the login page, a main menu will be rendered at the top of all other pages

+The workflow for the user interface begins on the splash page, where you can either login or create an account.
+After logging in, you are taken to the main page that has links to separate pages within our app satisfying different functionality - listing a venue, booking a venue, viewing your listed venues, viewing your booked listings, and viewing who has booked your listed venues.

+- User story 007 - Creating an account is satisfied by the create account page in our app
+- User story 001 - Listing a venue is satisfied by the list venue page and functionality
+- User story 000 - Booking a venue is satisfied by the book venue page and functionality
+- User story 003 - Viewing booked venues is satisfied by the my bookings page and functionality
+- User story 013 - Deleting listings is satisfied by the My Venues page, where you can delete your listed venues
+- User story 002 - Viewing those who booked your venues is satisfied by the My Venue Booking Info page and functionality

 # Resource Management

 # Security